 An All-clad stock pot is an excellent quality stock pot that will last you a lifetime.
 It comes in different sizes.
 There is the All-clad 8 quart stock pot, 6 quarts, and the All-clad 12 qt stock pot.
 Depending on the number of dishes you would be cooking using All clad stock pots, the right size is available for your needs.

 To give you a brief guide on which size of the stock pot is suitable for you, a 6-quart stock pot can make you a soup good for about 6-7 people, if they like your soup!
 This is already good for a family.
 If you frequently have extended relatives or friends over, the All-clad 8 qt stock pot would be recommendable.
 Although the All-clad stock pot 12 qt may be able to get you to prepare more of your

 dish, it may be too big already for your kitchen and may make it hard for you to move around.
 When you have a big kitchen then the 12-quart stock pot or bigger should not be a problem.
-If you have a small kitchen, then you can do with the 8 quart or smaller and just prepare two of stock pots.
+If you have a small kitchen, then you can do with the 8 quarts or smaller and just prepare two of the stock pots.